TypeORM vs Prisma (2026)

 }

-// TypeORM — Repository pattern
+// TypeORM — Repository pattern for standard queries

 const userRepo = AppDataSource.getRepository(User);

-// Find with relations
+// Find all admins with their published posts

-const users = await userRepo.find({
+const admins = await userRepo.find({

 where: { role: 'admin' },